fikrimastor/laravel-audit-login/README.md

 ## Usage

-If you want to custom some actions, for example while user login, you want to sent an email notification, you may create new service provider and defined it in config/app.php.
+If you want to custom some actions, for example, while user login, you want to send an email notification, you may create new service provider and defined it in config/app.php.

 So, under the new service provider, under the boot method, you can do something like this:
 ```php